-Use for scientific projects The use is restricted to scientific projects only.
-These may be, for example, qualification works like master or doctoral theses, but also third party funded research projects, projects funded with own resources or research projects on behalf of ministries.
+The use is restricted to scientific projects only.
+These may be, for example, qualification works like master or doctoral theses, but also projects funded with own resources or third party funded research projects (e.g. research projects on behalf of the German Research Foundation, of foundations, associations or ministries).
 A separate application form must be submitted for every research project.
-Several publications may originate from one applied project.
-Correct citation of the data In publications, the used official microdata is to be cited as follows: Source: RDC of the Federal Statistical Office and Statistical Offices of the Länder, [name of statistic used], [survey year(s) yyyy-yyyy], own calculations.
+Several publications may originate from one project.

+In publications, the used official microdata is to be cited as follows:

+Source: RDC of the Federal Statistical Office and Statistical Offices of the Länder, [name of statistic used], [survey year(s) yyyy-yyyy], own calculations.
 Resp.
-Quelle: FDZ der Statistischen Ämter des Bundes und der Länder, [Name der Statistik], [JJJJ - JJJJ], eigene Berechnungen.
-Publication copy In addition, it is necessary to make at least one (printed or electronic) copy of the publication iblication copy In addition, it is necessary to make at least one (printed or electronic) copy of the publication available to the Research Data Centres of the Federal Statistical Office and the Statistical Offices of the Federal States.
+Quelle: FDZ der Statistischen Ämter des Bundes und der Länder, DOI: [DOI der verwendeten Statistik(en)], eigene Berechnungen

+In In addition, it is necessary to make at least one (printed or electronic) copy of the publication Publication copy available to the Research Data Centres of the Federal Statistical Office and the Statistical Offices of the Federal States.